Bovisand Bay (Crownhill Bay)

 Type of beach

 Dogs friendly beach?

-Dogs are not allowed on the beach between May 1st to Sept 30th.
+Dogs are not allowed on the main beach between May 1st to Sept 30th.
 Dogs are allowed all year on Crownhill Bay beach.

 OS grid ref.